armbian/documentation/docs/Hardware_Allwinner-A20.md

 ### Bugs or limitation ###

-- No HW accelerated video yet
+- No HW acceleration for desktop and video decoding
 - NAND is not supported yet.
 - Screen output from kernel is set to HDMI by default.
 Boot loader can detect and switch, kernel not.
+- HDMI audio is not supported yet

 ## Desktop ##